Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays the third line of a specified file A script that creates a file with the text best school A script that writes the result of a command into a file
+A script that displays the third line of a specified file A script that creates a file with the text best school A script that writes the result of a command into a file A script that duplicates the last line of a file